blahosyl/task-manager-frontend/README.md

 #### Watch/unwatch function

-Users can choose if they want to watch tasks regardless of whether they are assgined to them or the tasks were created by them.
+Users can choose if they want to watch tasks regardless of whether they are assigned to them or the tasks were created by them.

 The watch button is an eye icon, and a toolip instruction is show when hovering over it.
 This changes dynamically depending on whether the logged-in user is already watching the task or not.